 An ADR system will alert you by text immediately in the event of any unauthorised movement of the vehicle so that you will know it has been stolen and take action.

-Do you need an Automatic Driver Recognition (ADR) system?
 This provides an additional layer of security or if your insurers require it (check with your broker).

 ADR takes tracking technology one step further by identifying an approved driver.
 It requires a driver identification tag to be present before the car can be used, if the car is driven without the tag in the car, the tracker will alert.
 With newer models, the driver identification card is built into the vehicle key.

 Warning: Do not leave your card in the vehicle when unattended or the system will not alert a theft.